kev-zheng/markov-cpp/README.md

-# markov-cpp
+# markov-gen
-a simple markov string generator
+a simple string generator in C++ using markov chains